codedstructure/svgdx/docs/layout.md

 Together an 'elref' and a 'locspec' denote a point in 2D user coordinates.

-**Edge Offset Spec** - as a special case of 'locspec', those locations which define the edge of an element (i.e. t,r,b,l) may be followed by an offset to vary the resulting point position along the edge.
+**Edge Offset Spec** - ('edgespec') as a special case of 'locspec', those locations which define the edge of an element (i.e. t,r,b,l) may be followed by an offset to vary the resulting point position along the edge.
 The offset is separated from the locspec by a colon (`:`), and may be either a number or a percentage.

 Each edge starts at the 'left' (`t` / `b` edges) or 'top' (`l` / `r` edges) and ends at the right/bottom of the edge respectively.